Indigenous Leaders Taking REDD Into Their Own Hands

 - TRANSPARENCY: complete availability of information related to REDD+ actions, not restricted to the stakeholders who are directly involved;

 - COORDINATION: fostering of better land use governance, coordination and alignment with national, regional and local policies and guidelines, management tools and processes.

 7 July 2010 |

-Hardly a day goes by that we don’t hear about schemes designed to slow climate change by paying people to capture carbon in trees and reduce greenhouse gasses from deforestation and forest degradation (REDD)
+Hardly a day goes by that we don’t hear about mechanisms designed to slow climate change by paying people to capture carbon in trees and reduce greenhouse gasses from deforestation and forest degradation (REDD)

 combined with conservation and forest management actions (REDD+).